Let’s Do It! movement and World Cleanup 2014

 Creating the ugliest map ever! - World Waste Map

-According to estimations there's 100 million tons of illegal garbage lying around in the world.
-In many places people and organizations have been working hard for many years to clean local areas.
-But until this moment, in most of the countries, there is not even a clear understanding how big is the problem of illegal garbage.
-To get to know the real extent of the problem, to give everyone a chance to make a difference in their homes and neighborhoods, Let's Do It! movement is inviting people to join the global community of garbage mappers!
-World Waste Map - an easy-to-use free online tool, that everyone can use to map the illegal garbage in any area in the world.
+To get to know the real extent of the problem, to give everyone a chance to make a difference in their homes and neighborhoods, the Let's Do It! movement is inviting people to join the global community of garbage mappers!
+Use the World Waste Map - an easy-to-use free online tool, that everyone can access to map the illegal garbage in any area in the world.
 By using free applications for iPhone and Android phones, it's possible to send the data and locations of the most troubling dumping areas to an open virtual world waste map, which is visible to everyone online.